nij-patel/review-processor/README.md

 ### How to Use

-Search enter the name of any restaurant and the app will summarize general sentiment based on the 5 most recent reviews.
+Enter the name of any restaurant and the app will summarize general sentiment based on the 5 most recent reviews.

-### How to Run